 Kakarot-Handtke, E. (2014).
 Mr. Keynes, Prof. Krugman, IS-LM, and the End of Economics as We Know It.
 SSRN Working Paper Series, 2392856: 1–19.
 URL

-* For a map of current/future economics see on Wikimedia
+#1 For a map of current/future economics see Wikimedia AXEC85

-For more details of the big picture see cross-references Political economics and Incompetence
+Related 'Links on Paul Krugman, proto-scientific impresario'.
+For details of the big picture see cross-references Political Economics/Stupidity/Corruption and cross-references Scientific Incompetence.

 Economists in their abysmal incompetence were a public danger then and in the interim things have worsened.
 You say “Truth, untruth, who knows and cares.”
 This has always been the motto of political economists.

-Newton stood on the shoulders of scientific giants, economists stand since Adam Smith on the shoulders of political cockroaches.* It suffices to look at who has achieved what in the last 200 years.
+Newton stood on the shoulders of scientific giants, economists stand since Adam Smith on the shoulders of political cockroaches.#1 It suffices to look at who has achieved what in the last 200 years.